 - Windows Defender keeps deleting the installer.
 What should I do?

 Do I need to spend a lot of money on a tablet or laptop?

-There are very few requirements: 1.
-It must run Windows.
-2. It must have a full size USB Type ‘A’ port.
-Most folks prefer a 10 inch or larger screen.
+Most folks prefer a 10 inch or larger screen so that gauges are easy to read.
 It does not need to have a CD Rom, since you can download the program from our website for free.
 The Microsoft Surface Pro has a unique issue specific to that product line–one outside our control.
-VMSpc will not work, as a rule, as the device driver requirements are unusual.
-Our standard Microsoft approved driver will not work on this device.
-If you do try this, stop when you see a ‘Code 39’ error in Device Manager.
-That’s your sign.
-If, by some small miracle it /does/ work: Yay!
-You’ve beat the odds.
+VMSpc rarely works on these devices as the driver requirements are unusual.
+Beyond this, it is difficult for us to recommend a specific device because the market changes so quickly.

 How do I install the drivers?

 Drivers need to be installed before the JS500 (Serial) and JS501 (USB JIB) will communicate with the computer.
 Driver installation depends on which JIB hardware you own.
 For more help on which JIB you have, click here: Which JIB model do I have?